asyml/forte/CONTRIBUTING.md

 As notebook includes code that might break over time when API changes.
 Plus, we want to test code efficiently.
 Therefore, we test notebook by using package [`testbook`](https://testbook.readthedocs.io/en/latest/#).
 User can refer to [notebook_test_tutorial.py](tests/forte/notebooks/notebook_test_tutorial.py) for how to test notebook.

+##### Notebook Dependency
+As notebook will be running in github CI, we need to consider its package dependencies and add required packages in `matrix.notebook-details.dep`.
+As current notebook needs to use fortex packages, so we limit torch version == 1.5.0 while testing notebooks.

 #### Notebook Output